General Application Guidelines

 - A current Curriculum Vitae.

-- An official GRE score, if available.
+- An official copy of NBDE or GRE scores.

 - Three evaluation forms from previous instructors or public health professionals; a Dean's letter may be counted as one of the three.